 If you do not file a complete return, including all schedules, a $200 penalty will be assessed.

-File Specifications for Flat File and Comma Delimited (CSV) for instructions.
-If you have questions about
+Comma Delimited (CSV) and Flat Files for instructions.
+If you have

 Confirmation - Once you have successfully submitted your return, you will receive a confirmation number and a list of filing errors (if any).